Skip to Content

 Carpet Tack Strip Removal

-Start by removing the tack strips by pulling up on the tacks with a long-handled pair of electrical pliers with a well-shaped nose.
-These can be used to hold the tacks and pull up on them, which will cause the strip to come up and possibly break.
+Tack strips cannot be left in place if a different floor covering is fitted.
+Then, they must be removed without damaging the wood floor.
+Pull up on the tack strips with a long-handled set of electrical pliers with a well-shaped nose to remove them.
+These can hold tacks and pull up on them, causing the strip to rise and possibly break.

+The nails holding the tack strips may or may not come out with the strips, as the tack strip will probably break.
 Use a cat’s paw nail puller to get rid of such nails, supporting it on a thin piece of plywood so that the rocking action required to draw the nail out won’t cause the nail puller’s head to dig into the flooring.
 If necessary, drive the nail puller under the nail’s head using a regular claw hammer.

 Frequently Asked Questions